 The licensed, regulated, and taxed gaming industry — both casino operators and legal VGT distributors — contend the skill games represent unfair competition through their widespread proliferation in recent years in bars, clubs, convenience stores, and other outlets.
-The Pennsylvania Lottery has the same concerns, while acknowledging the questionable games are hosted by nearly one-third of the lottery’s contracted vendors.
+The PA Lottery has the same concerns, while acknowledging the questionable games are hosted by nearly one-third of the lottery’s contracted vendors.

 Leading advocates for skill games maintain the element of skill involved in enhancing chances of winning — primarily through sharp memory retention when pressing buttons — removes them from the definition of illegal gambling that involves reliance on “chance.”
 They point to a 2014 Beaver County Common Pleas Court decision in their favor on that issue.

 PAC’s money being returned

 Regardless of where the legislature and courts end up settling on the matter, various lawmakers have begun disassociating themselves from any hint of being beholden to the questionable industry.